Mon-ius/Docker-Warp-Socks/README.md

 ## Ready to V2 features roadmap:

+The new feature will first release in [rws-cli](https://github.com/AUTOM77/RWS).

 - `+` 1. automatically enroll the WARP+ account plan
 - `+` 2. eBFP featured wireguard implement
 - `+` 3. more OS/platform support